 Seah Eu Chin was also a respected community leader.

-For example, in 1845, he officially formed the Ngee Ann Kongsi, a charitable organisation that has lasted till today.
-One interesting nugget of information is that he was also an avid observer and writer, concerned about the Chinese community in Singapore, and in 1847 and 1848, he started writing about them.
+For example, in 1845, he officially established the Ngee Ann Kongsi, a charitable social welfare organisation that has lasted till today.
+Concerned about the welfare of the Chinese community in Singapore, Seah Eu Chin was also an avid observer and writer who wrote articles about the community in 1847 and 1848.

 Most importantly, Seah Eu Chin brought peace and stability during Singapore’s tumultuous early days.
-He played the role of mediator, negotiator, and peacemaker during the 1851 Anti-Catholic riots and the 1854 Hokkien-Teochew riots.
+He played the role of mediator, negotiator, and peacemaker, for example, during the 1851 Anti-Catholic riots and the 1854 Hokkien-Teochew riots.
 In 1851, he was made a member of the Grand Jury by the British and when Singapore became a Crown Colony on 1st April 1867, he was made a Justice of the Peace.
+In 1872, he was made an honorary police magistrate, along with his famous brother-in-law, Tan Seng Poh.

 Relevant Extracts from the Singapore Memory Project